- 12 Jun 2025

 Recipe steps define the core logic of a recipe.
 They allow you to create, update, or search within a target app.
 Steps also include control flow statements, such as IF conditions or repeating actions using Repeat steps.
 Utility steps support error handling, stopping jobs, invoking reusable logic, and transforming data.

-If you choose to build your recipe manually, you can select from multiple starting points.
+If you choose to build your Recipe manually, you can select from multiple starting points.
+The available startti

 Trigger from an app: Select an app and a trigger event to start your recipe.